namalkanti/namalkanti.github.io/content/articles/Lab/RustAndKotlin.md

 example will be helpful in my comparisons.

 <a name="6/3/2020"></a>
-# 6/3/2020 - Discussion:Python and Flask
+# 6/3/2020 - Discussion:Python and Django
-Originally, I used Django as the framework to implement the original idfinder app.
+I used Django as the framework to implement the original idfinder app.
 This was to learn Django, but I mainly used and still use Flask for any needs I have in building web apps.
 None of my personal projects need the complexity of Django or Pyramid.
+Most of them simply need a simple web server that responds to http requests.
+But this project will require databases and forms.
+I could add these modules to flask, but I'd have to pick all the modules for these tasks myself.
+Django has a "batteries included" philosophy.
+Since this is meant to be a simple control example.
+I will use Django again for this project.
-The Django implementation is also out of date (Django 1.7, which ran on Python2).
+But the Django implementation is out of date (Django 1.7, which ran on Python2).
-So my first task will be to redo the app in Flask for a more consistent and recent comparison.
+So my first task will be to redo the app in a recent Django version for a more consistent and recent comparison.

 <a name="6/4/2020"></a>
 # 6/4/2020 - Discussion:Rust and Rocket